 – Jordan Gustafson, PE, Structural Engineer

-One of the most fulfilling aspects of my job is being able to witness the excitement from the community.
-Whether we’re improving school facilities and sports complexes in a small, rural town or development of new townhome complex in the gateway to downtown Des Moines, what we do impacts not only the people associated with the project but entire communities.
+One of the most fulfilling aspects of my job is being able to witness the excitement of the community.
+Whether we’re improving school facilities and sports complexes in a small, rural town or developing of new townhome complex in the gateway to downtown Des Moines, what we do impacts not only the people associated with the project but entire communities.
 This makes each project more personal to me.

-– Korey Marsh, EI, Civil Engineer
+– Korey Marsh, PE, Civil Engineer

 – Ariel Rauk, Engineering Technician